How far could a £250,000 pension pot go?

 Always remember that stocks can, of course, go down as well as up, so there is no guarantee that your pension pot will grow during this or any other period.

 Your main concern for your nineties might be to have stability and comfort.
-You might also want to prepare for the possibility of later life costs in nursing homes or domestic care in your own home.
+You might also want to prepare for the possibility of later life costs in nursing homes or care in your own home.
 So funding needs could potentially rise again.

-Other income sources that you might have (e.g. employment or rental income)
+Alternative income sources that you might have (e.g. employment or rental income)

-Where you are single or part of a couple and what your circumstances are
+Whether you are single or part of a couple and what your circumstances are

 How much, if anything, you would like to leave by way of inheritance